top of page

 About this opportunity:

-Interested in learning about electrocatalysis and completing a PhD research degree in 3.5 years?
-We are looking for curious, energetic, and self-motivated candidates, whom are passionate about solving interdisciplinary problems.
+Interested in starting a PhD in 2026 and completing the program in 3.5 years?
+We are looking for curious, energetic, and self-motivated candidates, who are passionate about solving interdisciplinary problems.

 Requirements:

-- a 4-year undergraduate degree (First Class Honours), or a Master’s Degree
+- a 4-year undergraduate degree (with First Class Honours or with a research thesis), or a Master’s Degree by late 2025 / early 2026

-- excellent communication skills in English (preferably English native speaker or bilingual)
+- excellent communication skills in English (e.g., English native speaker or equivalent)

-- coming from one of the top 200 universities worldwide (required), preferably top 100
+- graduating from one of the top 100 universities worldwide (required), preferably top 50 worldwide.

 The University of Sydney is ranked in the top 20 universities in the world.